Here’s a look at seven comedians who’ve turned the air blue — and changed the culture with their frank and funny observations:

 Labeled a “sick comic” for his brazen remarks, Lenny Bruce’s humor went viral in the counterculture of the late 1950s and '60s.
-Married to stripper Honey Harlow, he emceed at the clubs she worked at, and forged his down and dirty act there.
+Married to stripper Honey Harlow, he emceed at the clubs she worked at and forged his down and dirty act there.
 Transforming himself into what biographer Albert Goldman called an “oral jazzman,” Bruce shocked and delighted audiences with lines like “take away the right to say ‘f**k’ and you take away the right to say ‘f**k the government.’”

-Carlin was once arrested with Bruce, and in his 1972 routine adapted his seven dirty words from nine that landed Bruce in jail on one occasion, omitting “ass” and “balls.”
-Carlin himself was arrested for performing “Seven Dirty Words,” part of his image-changing Class Clown album, in Milwaukee that year.
+George Carlin was once arrested with Bruce, and in his 1972 routine adapted his seven dirty words from nine that landed Bruce in jail on one occasion, omitting “a**” and “b***s.”
+Carlin himself was arrested for performing “Seven Words You Can Never Say on Television," part of his image-changing Class Clown album, in Milwaukee that year.
 The uncensored radio broadcast of a variation on the routine in 1973 set in motion a chain of legal challenges that culminated in the 1978 Supreme Court decision FCC v.
 Pacifica Foundation, which defined the Federal Communications Commission’s power over regulating the broadcasting of indecent material.

 Richard Pryor reigns at No. 1 on Comedy Central’s list of all-time greatest stand-up comedians.
 Watered-down movies and one rough patch after another in his personal life, including near-immolation while freebasing cocaine in a notorious 1980 incident, didn’t dilute the impact made by profanely hilarious albums and concert movies like the Grammy-winning …Is It Something I Said?
 (1975) and Richard Pryor: Live in Concert (1979), an HBO staple in its era.

 Andrew Dice Clay

 Stand-ups like Bruce, Carlin, and Pryor used dirty words pointedly, to take on sacred cows like politics, religion, and “proper” American values.
-Andrew Dice Clay was a shock-for-shock-sake’s kind of guy, who let it hang out so alarmingly in his Madison Square Garden-filling heyday that MTV banned him in 1989 (“Little Bo Peep f**ked her sheep” began his “adult nursery rhymes” routine) and Saturday Night Live cast member Nora Dunn and musical guest Sinead O’Connor, appalled by his misogyny, boycotted his 1990 guest-hosting stint.
+Andrew Dice Clay was a shock-for-shock-sake’s kind of guy, who let it hang out so alarmingly in his Madison Square Garden-filling heyday that MTV banned him in 1989 (“Little Bo Peep f****d her sheep” began his “adult nursery rhymes” routine) and Saturday Night Live cast member Nora Dunn and musical guest Sinead O’Connor, appalled by his misogyny, boycotted his 1990 guest-hosting stint.
 (He cried about the episode on The Arsenio Hall Show that year.)